-I once stood in front of a pressure cooker, holding a steamer basket one hand and a handful of eggs in the other and thought to myself:
+I once stood in front of my Instant Pot, holding a steamer basket one hand and a handful of eggs in the other and thought to myself:

 “Am I steaming these eggs or pressure cooking them? …or am I pressure steaming them?”